2023 Solar Incentives Guide for Myrtle Beach, SC - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of the cost of your solar system.

-The ITC applies to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as equipment, labor and accessories.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

 Have questions about how the ITC applies to your specific situation?
 Get in touch with your local Myrtle Beach solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Myrtle Beach solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Myrtle Beach solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives